agroknow/ieru-api-server/README.md

 Clone the Github project of the api server to the default folder of the web server, or the virtual host you are going to use for this project.

-The installation only supports installing it in the root folder of the web server (e.g: http://localhost/).

 The api will be accessed using: http://localhost/api/analytics/translate (this is an example URL, not a functional one).

 ```